 She looked at his protective face and couldn’t bring herself to put even more on his shoulders.
-She never wanted to put anything on his shoulders, she just nodded.
+Kara never wanted to put anything on his shoulders, she just nodded.

 “Why not come to me when you arrived?
 I would have been happy to meet you.”

-Kara’s hand went up slowly and touched her missing eye for a second, she sighed again, “I was supposed to be here for you.
-Uncle Jor-El made it my responsibility to raise you, to guide you and teach you about our world” She took a deep breath and gave him a somewhat bitter smile while pointing at her missing leg, “I didn’t want you to meet me like this.”
+Kara’s hand went up slowly and touched her missing eye for a second, then she sighed again.
+“I was supposed to be here for you.
+Uncle Jor-El made it my responsibility to raise you, to guide you and teach you about our world.”
+She took a deep breath and gave him a somewhat bitter smile while pointing at her missing leg.
+“I didn’t want you to meet me like this.”

-“Not that different from the fortress AI then,” he sighed, equal parts frustrated and amused, “Come, Ma got you a change of clothes and I have some food stored here if you want.”
+“Not that different from the fortress AI then.”
+Kal-El sighed, equal parts frustrated and amused.
+“Come, Ma got you a change of clothes and I have some food stored here if you want.”

-“What happed to Kori after I passed out?”
+“What happened to Kori after I passed out?”

-“Wonder Woman says your friend is having a lot of fun in Themyscira but she asks about you every day,” he told her as he led her through the crystalline fortress.
-“The girl you saved is still in four bodies but Star labs is doing the best it can to help her.”
+“Wonder Woman says your friend is having a lot of fun in Themyscira, but she asks about you every day.”
+He told her as he led her through the crystalline fortress.
+“Also, the girl you saved is still in four bodies, but Star Labs is doing the best it can to help her.”